smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 Extended properties allow you to attach custom metadata—such as descriptions, data classifications, or audit information—directly to database objects (tables, columns, indexes, etc.) using `sys.sp_addextendedproperty`.
 This metadata is stored inside the database and travels with backups and restores.

-Extended properties are not represented in the `sys.sql_expression_dependencies` table.
+Extended properties are not represented in the `sys.sql_expression_dependencies` view.

 ```sql
 USE foo;